PsiQ/bartiq/docs/index.md

 ## Next steps

 - For a more comprehensive examples please see [tutorials](tutorials/index.md)!
-- If you are interested in learning more about how `bartiq` works under the hood, please check out [concepts](concepts/index.md) page.
+- If you are interested in learning more about how `bartiq` works under the hood, please check out concepts tab in the menu.
 - For common issues, please check [troubleshooting](troubleshooting.md) section.
 - You can find reference documation for the public API of `bartiq`'s python package, please go to [reference](reference.md).